 Freight data is invaluable in the modern era.
 It’s necessary for decision-making at every phase of operations, and it provides the insights necessary to ensure continuous efficiency.
 But data is only as valuable as it is accurate, and for many shippers, data accuracy can be a challenge.

 Data cleansing is the practice of bringing together disparate data and sanitizing it.
-It’s the process of organizing, validating, purging, and formatting data into a clean record: one that’s easily deployed across various operational applications.
-Clean data is error-free, current, accurate, and well formatted for use.
+It’s the process of organizing, validating, purging, and formatting data into a clean record that’s easily deployed across various operational applications.
+Clean data is error-free, current, accurate, and well-formatted for use.

 Data cleansing is more valuable when it becomes apparent just how often decisions rely on freight data.
 Having a master record that’s impeccably maintained paves the way to smarter decision-making on the back of powerful insights.